-Frequency/market practice: locked box mechanisms have become increasingly common, but cash free/debt free and working capital adjustments are still common.
-NAV rarely seen.
+Frequency/market practice: Locked box mechanisms have become increasingly common, but cash-free/debt-free and working capital adjustments are still common.
+Net asset value is rarely seen.

-Frequency/market practice: the first draft is usually prepared by the buyer.
+Frequency/market practice: The first draft is usually prepared by the buyer.

-Frequency/market practice: fairly common; it is more common in smaller transactions, particularly if seller retains stake.
+Frequency/market practice: Fairly common; it is more common in smaller transactions, particularly if the seller retains a stake.
 In recent years, earn-outs have again grown in popularity and use.